-Once a corporation is established, control shifts from the entity's incorporators to its board of directors.
+board, and yet all corporations have them.
 The board controls the firm and has the ability to legally bind the corporation to its decisions.
 Shareholders elect the directors at the annual shareholders meeting by in-person voting or the use of proxies.
 Directors must act in the corporation's interests and are bound by certain fiduciary duties, primarily good faith, care, and loyalty.
 However, directors generally delegate the actual job of running the business to the officers, primarily through a hierarchy of employees headed by the chief executive officer (CEO).
-This structure-shareholders select the directors, who in turn select the officers to run the corporation-replicates itself in corporations from every state.
+This structure-shareholders elect the directors, who in turn select the officers to run the corporation-replicates itself in corporations from every state.
+And the critical feature of corporate governance control-who gets to vote, about what, and under what circumstances-has also been fixed: the corporate franchise belongs to shareholders and shareholders alone.